Stay Informed - Coronavirus

 Loudoun County supports the Town through its Emergency Management function, and the County’s dedicated page with all their latest information can be found at www.loudoun.gov/coronavirus.

-The document at this link provides an overview of the operations and limitations and provides direct links to key guidance documents, to include best practices, reopening toolkit for businesses, and specific language in the Executive Order 65.
+The Town and Commonwealth are operating under Phase 3 Guidelines, which are described in the document at this link, which provides an overview of the operations and limitations for businesses.
+The document also provides direct links to key guidance documents, to include best practices, reopening toolkit for businesses, and specific language in the Executive Order 67.

 As a reminder, the Governor previously announced a Public Health Order, directing all persons to wear a face covering while indoors in public spaces.
 There are some exceptions.
 However, the Town strongly requests all residents and visitors to follow the face covering requirement - it’s about respect for others, and it helps keep everyone safe!

 Support Local Businesses During the Coronavirus Situation (July 22, 2020)

 We encourage citizens and visitors to support our local businesses in creative ways.
 Many retail shops are beginning to re-open, so please call ahead.
 Check out this link for a listing of all shopping options!